gracewu42/survey_design/Survey design check list.md

    - subject line

-     - don't put recepient's name in the subject line
+     - don't put recipient's name in the subject line

      - avoid words that will be spam-filtered